 There are tools available to prevent it.
+(Republished from 2017.)

 The American Nurses Association (ANA) defines lateral violence as acts that occur between colleagues (distinguished from acts perpetrated by those in a position of authority).
 It includes withholding information, scapegoating, and gossiping.
 Despite attempts by ANA and state nursing organizations to address this issue and encourage workplaces to adopt a zero tolerance policy, lateral violence continues.